ddanielski/Taxonomaid/README.md

 [`deploy/logrotate.conf`](deploy/logrotate.conf); edit the paths, drop it into `/etc/logrotate.d/`, done.

-## Set-and-forget guarantees
+## Running unattended

-Designed to run unattended on a NAS without producing notification storms or letting work pile up silently:
+A few features keep notifications quiet during outages and surface work that has been quietly piling up:

-- **LLM circuit breaker.** A sustained Gemini outage no longer floods Telegram with one prompt per file.
-After 3 consecutive errors the circuit trips: subsequent files are parked silently in `_unsorted/` and the operator gets exactly one "LLM unavailable" alert.
-When the LLM recovers, one "back online" message reports how many files were parked during the outage.
+- **LLM circuit breaker.** Three consecutive LLM errors trip a circuit.
+While it's open, files are parked in `_unsorted/` without a per-file Telegram prompt - you get one "LLM unavailable" message instead of one per file.
+When the LLM is reachable again, one "back online" message reports how many files were parked during the outage.
+Defaults: 3 failures, 60 s cooldown.
-  Configurable via the `LLMCircuit` constructor; the default (3 failures, 60 s cooldown) suits most deployments.

-- **`_unsorted/` backlog detection.** The weekly audit timer flags `_unsorted/` directories where 5+ files have been waiting at least 7 days, so forgotten parked decisions don't pile up.
-The same digest covers year-drift and category-drift findings.
+- **`_unsorted/` backlog finding.** The weekly audit reports `_unsorted/` directories where 5+ files have been waiting at least 7 days, alongside the existing year-drift and category-drift findings.

-- **Audit notifications.** `taxonomaid audit --notify` sends a Telegram digest when findings exist.
-The systemd audit timer wires `--notify` automatically; interactive runs default to the stdout-only behaviour.
-Set
-  `--unsorted-min-files 0` to disable the unsorted check, or override thresholds with `--unsorted-min-files` / `--unsorted-min-age-days`.
+- **`taxonomaid audit --notify`.** Sends a Telegram digest when findings exist; silent otherwise.
+The shipped audit timer turns this on; interactive runs default to stdout-only.
+Pass `--unsorted-min-files 0` to disable the backlog check or tweak thresholds with `--unsorted-min-files` / `--unsorted-min-age-days`.

 ## Architecture at a glance